jmriego/pipelinewise-target-bigquery/README.md

 ### Schema Changes

-This target doesn not follow the [PipelineWise specification](https://transferwise.github.io/pipelinewise/user_guide/schema_changes.html) for schema changes except versioning columns because of the way BigQuery works.
+This target does follow the [PipelineWise specification](https://transferwise.github.io/pipelinewise/user_guide/schema_changes.html) for schema changes except versioning columns because of the way BigQuery works.

 BigQuery does not allow for column renames so a column modification works like this instead:

-Versioning columns
+#### Versioning columns
-''''''''''''''''''

 Target connectors are versioning columns **when data type change is detected** in the source table.
 Versioning columns means that the old column with the old datatype is kept